Mount Rainier: Glaciers

 Glaciers are among the most conspicuous and dynamic geologic features on Mount Rainier.
 They erode the volcanic cone and are important sources of streamflow for several rivers, including some that provide water for hydroelectric power and irrigation.
 Together with perennial snow patches, the 29 named glacial features cover about 30.41 sqmi of the mountain's surface in 2015 and have an estimated volume of about 0.69 cumi.

 Glaciers flow under the influence of gravity by the combined action of sliding over the rock on which they lie and by deformation, the gradual displacement between and within individual ice crystals.
 Maximum speeds occur near the surface and along the centerline of the glacier.
-During May 1970, Nisqually Glacier was measured moving as fast as 29 in per day.
+In May 1970, Nisqually Glacier was measured moving up to 29 in per day.
 Flow rates are generally greater in summer than in winter, probably due to the presence of large quantities of meltwater at the glacier base.

 The size of glaciers on Mount Rainier has fluctuated significantly in the past.
 For example, during the last ice age, from about 25,000 to about 15,000 years ago, glaciers covered most of the area now within the boundaries of Mount Rainier National Park and extended to the perimeter of the present Puget Sound Basin.

 Between the 14th century and 1850, many of the glaciers on Mount Rainier advanced to their farthest extent downvalley since the last ice age.
 Many advances of this sort occurred worldwide during this time period known to geologists as the Little Ice Age.
 During the Little Ice Age, the Nisqually Glacier advanced to a position 650 to 800 ft downvalley from the site of the Glacier Bridge, Tahoma and South Tahoma Glaciers merged at the base of Glacier Island, and the terminus of Emmons Glacier reached within 1.2 mi of the White River Campground.